smg6511/flexo-archives-widget/readme.txt

 === Flexo Archives Widget ===
 Contributors: heathharrelson
 Donate link:
-Tags: sidebar, archive, archives, widget
-Requires at least: 2.0
+Tags: sidebar, archive, archives, collapsible archive, collapsible, collapse, widget Requires at least: 2.0
 Tested up to: 2.3
-Stable tag: 1.0.5
+Stable tag: 1.0.8

 Displays your archives as a compact list of years that expands when clicked.